Julie Hambleton

 Alcohol

-Alcohol can interfere with the production of thyroid hormone.
+Alcohol can interfere with the production of thyroid hormones.
 When you drink alcohol, it can cause your body to produce an enzyme called deiodinase, which removes iodine from the thyroid gland.
 Without iodine, your body cannot make thyroid hormone.
 (5)

 Certain Medications